cepthomas/Nebulua/README.md

 [Lua debugger](https://github.com/cepthomas/LuaBagOfTricks/blob/main/debugex.lua).
 See [example](examples/example.lua) for how-to.

-Alternatively 'debugex.lua' can be used
 Since the built-in Windows GM player sounds terrible, there are a couple of options for playing midi locally:
 - Replace it with [virtualmidisynth](https://coolsoft.altervista.org/en/virtualmidisynth) and your favorite soundfont.
-- If you are using a DAW for sound generation, you can use a virtual midi loopback like [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) to send to it.

-## Caveats

-- Currently this is a build-and-run-it-yourself configuration.
-Eventually an installer may be provided.
-- Building this solution requires at the top level:
-  - [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks) in a folder named `LBOT`
-  - [LuaInterop](https://github.com/cepthomas/LuaInterop) in a folder named `LINT` This can be done one of several ways:
-  - git submodule
-  - copy of pertinent parts
-  - symlinks: `mklink /d this_path\Nebulua\LBOT source_path\LuaBagOfTricks` and `mklink /d this_path\Nebulua\LINT source_path\LuaInterop`
-- VirtualMIDISynth has a significant delay after realtime midi inputs.
+  Note that this app has a significant delay handling realtime midi inputs.
 This will not be a problem if you are just playing a midi file.
-- Running in VS debugger has a very slow startup.
-Running from the exe or cli is ok.
+- If you are using a DAW for sound generation, you can use a virtual midi loopback like [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) to connect to it.

 ## Example Script Files